isabella232/workfront-course-map.en/help/learning-programs/core-team-training-program-for-planners.md

 ---
-title: Workfront for planners
+title: Core team training for planners in the new Workfront experience
 description: mapping workfront one courses to experience league courses
 ---
-# Workfront for planners
+# Core team training for planners in the new Workfront experience

-Develop a strong foundation of how to manage projects in Workfront Classic.
+This program contains the essential topics needed for the successful onboarding of the champions, project managers, power users, and trainers involved in your organization's Workfront implementation.

 >[!TIP]
 >